OpenAgentsInc/openagents/resources/markdown/launch.md

 ## Moving forward

 We are allocating 1 BTC to a bounty prize pool for developers who build our first plugins.
-We hope to distribute ₿1M ( sats) to 100 individual developers as soon as possible.
+We hope to distribute ₿1M to 100 individual developers as soon as possible.